 Yep, these aren't American troops.
 They're British.
 I'll grant you these are all white guys in disheveled camouflage uniforms, they all have short hair, and the average person might not know the difference by sight alone.

-US Army TRADOC is short for “US Army Training and Doctrine Command,” and it’s the part of the Army which deals with recruiting and training new soldiers, as well as their follow-on schools after basic training.
+US Army TRADOC is short for "US Army Training and Doctrine Command," and it's the part of the Army that deals with recruiting and training new soldiers, as well as their follow-on schools after basic training.

 According to the Army TRADOC website:

 TRADOC recruits, trains, educates, develops and builds the Army; establishes standards, drives improvement, and leads change to ensure the Army can deter, fight, and win on any battlefield now and into the future.

 About 500,000 soldiers a year pass through TRADOC.
 Overseen directly by TRADOC are US Army Initial Military Training, US Army Cadet Command, US Army Recruiting Command, and several other related commands.

 Shouldn't a 3-star general in this line of work be able to tell a US soldier from a British soldier by sight?

 There are a lot of differences in appearance.
 The US and Brits carry very different infantry rifles.
 (The virgin SA80 vs. the Chad M4 carbine.)
 And there are also differences in camouflage, footwear, armor, and helmet systems between the two armies.
 I'm not trying to sound too autistic about this, but the #2 in charge of training American soldiers should probably be able to recognize them by sight.

 At this point, the US military is simply a weaponized HR department.
 It has been for a while, too.
 The good general's tweet drives this point home because she actually has a master's degree in Human Resources.